 Payments and Delivery

 All Padel Solutions UK LTD services must be paid in full at the time of order.
 Your membership at Stratford Padel Club is effective as soon as the payment is received.
 Renewal of membership is not automatic.

-Bookings for "I’m in" matches and courts require topping up the My Vouchers section of the Client Zone and are effective as soon as the payment is received.
+Bookings for matches and courts require payment by card or using a pre-paid voucher and are effective as soon as the payment is received.
 At the point of payment, you have the opportunity to check date and time of booking.
 For all bookings, you will receive a confirmation email.
 Non member packages of up to 6 matches need to be used within 3 months from the date of purchase.
 Non member packages of more than 6 matches need to be used within 6 months from the time of purchase.

 Stratford Padel Club accepts credit and debit card payments without capturing or storing card information.
 Payment information is collected by our secure payment providers.

 We do not store credit card details nor do we share financial details with any 3rd parties.

 For court bookings, "I’m in" matches and tournaments, cancellations are allowed if made at least 24h before the event and a full refund will be processed in up 7 days.
 Cancellations made 24h or less prior to the event booked will incur payment in full.
 Annual memberships can be frozen for up to 2 months, if player is injured and cannot play during this time.
 To freeze the annual membership, please contact the club at email@example.com.
 For cancellations, please use the online facility or email the club at firstname.lastname@example.org

 For a better experience while using our Service, we may require you to provide us with certain personally identifiable information, including but not limited to your name, phone number, and email address.
 The information that we collect will be used to contact or identify you.